TheCanMoun10/VGIS10_GAN/README.md

 The plots below shows how well the pipeline classifies frames as normal and abnormal.
 #### Good example:
+Classifier is able to classify frames as normal and abnormal, following along with the psnr score.

+Abnormal region is marked with red.
 ![good image](./content_images/video_18_curve.png)

 #### Bad example:
+All frames except a few are classified as normal, even though they are abnormal.

+Abnormal region is marked with red.
 ![bad image](./content_images/video_6_curve.png)

 ### Further improvements: